Canon EOS 90D review: Introduction

 Uncropped 4K video has been long overdue on Canon’s double-digit DSLRs, so it’s good to see it making an appearance, albeit without a 24p setting and a Log gamma option for colour grading.
 I’d have liked to see Canon add a USB Type C interface with support for USB charging like its EOS R mirrorless range, but unfortunately it goes without.
 Its saving grace is its large LP-E6N battery, which with its 1300-shot stamina, won’t have you rushing to find mains power to recharge it.

-Being able to shoot a continuous burst at 10fps is great to have, however the Canon EOS 7D Mark II still has the edge when it comes to buffer performance, plus it offers dual card slots whereas the 90D only has one.
+Being able to shoot a continuous burst at 10fps is great to have, however the older Canon EOS 7D Mark II still has the edge when it comes to buffer performance, plus it offers dual card slots whereas the 90D only has one.
 The 90D’s optical viewfinder is big and bright, but the AF system is starting to show its age.
 To benefit from wider AF coverage, better focus accuracy and focus aids such as Face and Eye Detection, you’ll find yourself engaging Live View and using the rear screen more than you thought you might.

 Ergonomically, the 90D feels great.
 The large handgrip lets you wrap your hand around it to get a secure hold when it’s used with large telephoto lenses and its weather resistance gives you confidence to keep shooting when the weather takes a turn for the worse.
-In addition, the newly added joystick compliments the intuitive layout of controls and dials across the body, making it quick to setup and shoot with when there’s no time to waste.
+In addition, the newly added joystick complements the intuitive layout of controls and dials across the body, making it quick to setup and shoot with when there’s no time to waste.

 Find more great Canon DSLRs in our guide to the best Canon EOS DSLRs you can buy!